Race and sexuality: White women

-Rey Chow argues that the fetishism of white women in Chinese media does not have to do with sex.
+Rey Chow in 1991 argued that the fetishism of white women in Chinese media has nothing to do with sex.
 Chow describes it as a type of commodity fetishism.
 White women, according to Chow, are seen as a representation of what China does not have: an image of a woman as something more than the heterosexual opposite to man.

-Perry Johansson argues that following the globalization of China, the perception of Westerners changed drastically.
-With the Opening of China to the outside world, representations of Westerners shifted from enemies of China to individuals of great power, money, and pleasure.

-In a study of Chinese advertisements from 1990 to 1995, marketed solely to the Chinese people, Johansson concluded that, in China, the racial fetish of Western women does have to do with sex.
-Chinese advertisements depict Western women as symbols of strength and sexuality.
-The body language of Chinese models in ads expresses shyness and subordination with canting of heads and bodies, lying down and covering of faces, while the body language of Western women demonstrates power and uninhibited unashamedness.
-Western women more often hold their heads high, stare straight into the camera, and do not cover their mouths while laughing.
-The study suggested Western women represent a shift in the power dynamics between women and men and are even presented with qualities otherwise considered to be "masculine" in Chinese culture.
+Perry Johansson in 1999 argued that following the globalization of China, the perception of Westerners changed drastically.
+With the Opening of China to the outside world, representations of Westerners shifted from enemies of China to individuals of great power, money, and sophistication.
+Chinese advertisements depict Western women as symbols of strength.
+The body language of Chinese models in ads expresses shyness and docility, while the body language of Western women demonstrates power and unashamedness.
+The study suggested White women are even presented with qualities otherwise considered to be "masculine" in Chinese culture.

+According to a 2014 study of Swedish women in Singapore, white women are not fetishized in East Asia, but placed beneath Asian women in the beauty hierarchy.
+European racial characteristics such as blond hair desexualized Swedish women in Singapore, and made them feel less feminine.
+Furthermore, their Swedish husbands found local Taiwanese women highly attractive, contributing to the low self esteem of the Swedish women.

+According to Erica Lorraine Williams, White women in Brazil are considered less attractive than women of color.
+White Brazilian women have complained that foreign male sex tourists are not interested in them, and that these men prefer nonwhite women over White Brazilian women.
+For this reason, White Brazilian women struggle to compete for the money of male sex tourists.